LiBuchauer/cellanneal/README.md

 #### 2b.
 Installing the GUI

-Installing the graphical software is as simple as downloading it from the [Itzkovitz group website](http://shalevlab.weizmann.ac.il/resources/). **Please note that the GUI has an initial start-up time of up to one minute**.
+Installing the graphical software is as simple as downloading the correct version for your operating system [zenodo](https://doi.org/10.5281/zenodo.5559545) and unzipping the content.
+The archive contains an executable file (the `cellanneal` application), an example mixture data file and an example signature data file.  **Please note that the GUI has an initial start-up time of up to one minute**.

+* **macOS**: Under most security settings, macOS does not allow to open software from unidentified developers via double-click.
+To circumvent this, right-click (secondary click) onto the cellanneal executable and choose "Open" at the top of the emerging context menu.
+This primes a dialogue in which you can then press "Open".
+Subsequently, the software will also be accessible via double-click.

+* **Windows**: Antiviral software may inhibit the launching of the software - it may be necessary to set an exception or click "Allow" when asked whether to procede.

 For more information on how to use the GUI, see [Using the graphical software](#5c-using-the-graphical-software).

 ***